Zhuolin0212/GOL_Group_10/Results.md

 # Materials
 ### Survey
-We used MonkeySurvey to make a questionnaire and counted the languages known by the participants.
-And ask participants that if they have used Go, Perl, and Ruby to code.
+We used Survey Monkey as a questionnaire to collect data from the participants.

 ### Code with bugs
 Our task sets two bugs for each language, one is compile bug, and another is logic bug.
 Each language has bugs designed in the same place.
-So after debugging one of the languages the participantmight spend less time finding the bug's location while debugging the other two languages.
-Therefore, the order in which the participants tested the three languages affected how long they ended up spending and how they ranked the language in terms of difficulty.
+So after debugging one of the languages the participant might spend less time finding the bug's location while debugging the other two languages.
+Therefore, we changed the order of languages for each participant.

 ### Online ide
 Partcipants were provided with an online ide link 'https://www.onlinegdb.com/' and required to share their screen during the experienments.

 ### Data collected
-By monitering the parcipants debugging process, we recorded how long it took to debug for each different language and evaluated if they passed the test.
+By monitoring the parcipants debugging process, we recorded how long it took to debug for each different language and evaluated if they passed the test.
 We also counted how many times participants excute the code in order to see if the warning messages gave enough cue for participants to find the bug right away.
 At the end of the questionnaire, there is a question ask "how similar GO/Perl/Ruby looked as compared to the languages you have worked with".
 This is designed to consider whether it affects the debug speed of the participants.

 # Observations